DUDL 2

 5 second ASPEC shells/the like that are not a complete argument are mostly nonstarters for me.
 If I reasonably think the other team could have missed the argument because I didn't think it was a clear argument, I think they probably get new answers.
 If you drop it twice, that's on you.

-Counterplans: For me counterplans are more about competition than theory.
-While I tend to lean more neg on questions of CP theory, I lean aff on a lot of questions of competition, especially in the cases of CPs that compete on the certainty of the plan, normal means cps, and agent cps.
+Counterplans: I would say that I generally lean aff on a lot of questions of competition, especially in the cases of CPs that compete on the certainty of the plan, normal means cps, and agent cps, but obviously am more than willing to vote for them if they are debated better by the negative.

 I think that CPs should have to be policy actions.
 I think this is most fair and reciprocal with what the affirmative does.
 I think that fiating indefinite personal decisions or actions/non-actions by policymakers that are not enshrined in policy is an unfair abuse of fiat that I do not think the negative should get access to.
-For example: the CP to have Trump decide not to withdraw from NAFTA is not legitimate, while the CP to have Trump announce that a policy that he will not withdraw from NAFTA would be.
-The CP that has the US declare it will not go to war with China would be theoretically legitimate but the CP to have Trump personally decide not to go to war with China would not be.
+The CP that has the US declare it will not go to war with China would be theoretically legitimate but the CP to have the president personally decide not to go to war with China would not be.
+Similarly CPs that fiat a concept or endgoal rather than a policy would also fall under this.

-Disads: I am not very sympathetic to politics theory arguments (except in the case of things like rider disads, which I might ban from debate if I got the choice to ban one argument and think are certainly illegitimate misinterpretations of fiat) and am unlikely to ever vote on them unless they're dropped and even then would be hard pressed.
+Disads: Uniqueness is a thing that matters for every level of the DA.
+I am not very sympathetic to politics theory arguments (except in the case of things like rider disads, which I might ban from debate if I got the choice to ban one argument and think are certainly illegitimate misinterpretations of fiat) and am unlikely to ever vote on them unless they're dropped and even then would be hard pressed.
 I'm incredibly knowledgeable about politics and enjoy it a lot when debated well but really dislike seeing it debated poorly.

-Conditionality: Conditionality is often good.
+Theory: Conditionality is often good.
 It can be not.
-I have found myself to be increasingly aff leaning on extreme conditionality (think many plank cps where all of the planks are conditional + 4-5 more conditional options).
 Conditionality is the ONLY argument I think is a reason to reject the team, every other argument I think is a reason to reject the argument alone.
 Tell me what my role is on the theory debate - am I determining in-round abuse or am I setting a precedent for the community?

-I've gotten simultaneously more versed in critical literature and much worse for the kritik as a judge over the last few years.
-I think that often times teams who read exclusively critical arguments get away with asserting things as true with no evidence or explanation and judges treat it as a complete argument or incontrovertible truth.
-I'm not one of those judges.
+Kritiks: I've gotten simultaneously more versed in critical literature and much worse for the kritik as a judge over the last few years.
+Take from that what you will.

 Yes the aff gets a perm, no it doesn't need a net benefit.